 However, there are a lot of things in your control.
-You can check the visitor behavior on your site using the various analytic tools available on the web.
-Examples of user behavior that you can monitor on your site are:
+You can check the visitor behaviour on your site using the various analytic tools available on the web.
+Examples of user behaviour that you can monitor on your site are:

 o How much time do they spend checking out the different segments?